-Figure 6.11 Mounting of the rope across the river from Fix D on the Western side to Fix A on the Eastern side.
-Next to the rope is a string with marks for every meter.
-For every second meter the mark is made with yellow tape and string
+Figure 6.11 Mounting of the rope across the river from Fix D on the western side to Fix A on the eastern side.
+Next to the rope is a string with visible marks for every meter.

 6.4.1 Discharge using Q-liner